Ugarz/react-dapp/README.md

 };
 ```

 Next you will be able to add supports for diffrent networks in a `networks` key.
-The `chainId` is specific to the way hardhat works.
+The `chainId` is specific to the way hardhat works this is your `localhost` network but next we will be able to add the Ropsten Network.
 ```js
 module.exports = {
   solidity: "0.8.11",